Taff3r/AdaptationFinder/AdaptationFinder/README.md

 To achieve the full functionality of this project a backend needs to be up and running.
 This backend includes that of a [MariaDB](https://mariadb.org/) (A fork of MySQL), and the included API-server running [Express](http://expressjs.com/) server needs to be running.

+Below are instructions for installing a running MariaDB server for an Arch-based system.
+If you're running Windows you can install it using the downloadable installer from https://mariadb.com/downloads/, if you're running MacOS you can install MariaDB using the brew package managaer.

+Keep in mind you still need to configure the database correctly, i.e. add the database, and table with correct names and formatting.
+Refer to section "configure MariaDB server" for these instructions.

 ## Installing and starting MariaDB

 This section will be going through how to set up and configure the MariaDB on your machine with the right setting to be able to run along side the API.
 The commands in this walkthrough are meant to be run in a Ubuntu CLI, if you are runnning something else you probably have to change a few things.